robertsdotpm/p2pd/docs/source/general/pipes.rst

 Pipe methods
 --------------

-Pipes are an instance of the BaseProto class that provides many useful methods and properties for working with connections (TCP or UDP.)
-Assume all of these methods are of the form 'pipe.method_name()' and that they 'belong' to a BaseProto class instance.
+Pipes are an instance of the PipeEvents class that provides many useful methods and properties for working with connections (TCP or UDP.)
+Assume all of these methods are of the form 'pipe.method_name()' and that they 'belong' to a PipeEvents class instance.

 def subscribe(self, sub=SUB_ALL, handler=None)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Install a new message queue indexed by the regex pair sub = [msg_regex, client_tup_regex].
+Install a new message queue indexed by the regex pair sub = [msg_regex, client_tup].
 Doing this enables the use of publish-subscribe e.g. push / pull style awaits for a message. **By default a pipe will subscribe to all messages (SUB_ALL) if a pipe has a destination given.**

 .. code-block:: python